Available positions at Forensic Architecture are listed below.

 - Have advanced knowledge of 3DS MAX, Cinema 4D, Blender, or other animation software

 - Be comfortable using Adobe AfterEffects (knowledge of Adobe Premiere is an advantage)

 - Be confident in quickly learning new software

 - Be fluent or proficient in Arabic language

 Software Developer (general application)

-We are always in need for talented developers to help us analyze complex historical and current political events through the development of new research tools, on a per-contract basis.
-You would be joining a small team of researchers working on frontier research projects that leverage computer graphics, information visualization and 3D photography to bear upon on investigations on violations of human rights around the world.
+We are always in need of talented developers to help us analyze complex historical and current political events through the development of new research tools, on a per-contract basis.
+You would be joining a small team of researchers working on research projects that bring methods in computer graphics, information visualization, 3D photography, machine/deep learning, and information retrieval to bear upon on investigations about the violations of human rights around the world.

 Ideally, applicants would

-- have their strengths lie in full stack web development, computer graphics and/or data visualization;
+- have strengths in full stack web development, and/or data science;

-- have knowledge and interest in computer graphics, GIS, mapping and geospatial visualisation technologies, practices and tools, including and particularly in 3D space;
+- have knowledge and interest in GIS, mapping and geospatial visualisation technologies, practices and tools, including and particularly in 3D space;

 - have a strong research and conceptual inclination, research experience is a plus;